 Extra lessons

-Launched in January, Vodacom e-school is an educational website containing extra lessons, assignments and even past exam papers for students in Grades 8 -12, in all major subjects, aligned with the South African curriculum.
+Launched in January, Vodacom e-Learning is an educational website containing extra lessons, assignments and even past exam papers for students in Grades 8 -12, in all major subjects, aligned with the South African curriculum.

 It’s a zero-rated service – meaning that if you are a Vodacom subscriber, you won’t be charged for the data you use while browsing the site.

-'When we explained how e-school works to the pupils, we had mixed reactions, all valid.
+'When we explained how e-Learning works to the pupils, we had mixed reactions, all valid.
 They felt very special, being the "guinea pigs" for such a massive project – but some of them had never used the internet before, and were anxious,’ says Lebo.

 ‘However, once we took them through the step-by-step and illustrated the benefits, they all were excited and ready to try this new world of online learning,’ says Thomas.